All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Imagine a world immersed in warm shades of red, gold and amber – as if the sun never sets and the evening rays illuminate every frame.
-This is not magic, but the Redscale – technique, a special way of exposing film that opens up a new dimension of analog photography.
+Imagine a world bathed in warm shades of red, gold, and amber – as if the sun never sets, and the evening rays illuminate every frame.
+This is not magic, but the Redscale technique – a special way of exposing film that opens a new dimension of analog photography.

 What is Redscale?